-If appropriate steps are not taken within three months of an internal and external Report (or a direct external Report), you have the option of making a public disclosure to the appropriate authority.
-If there is a threat or harm to the public interest (such as where there is a man emergency situation or a risk of irreversible damage), or if external reporting is not realistically possible, because there is a risk of retaliation or there is a low prospect of the breach being effectively addressed, due to the particular circumstances of the case, such as those where evidence may be concealed or destroyed or where an authority may be in collusion with the perpetrator of the breach or involved in the breach, then such public disclosure can even be made immediately.
+If appropriate steps are not taken within three months of an internal and external Report, you have the option of making a public disclosure.
+If there is a threat or harm to the public interest, or if external reporting is not realistically possible, then such public disclosure can even be made immediately.